Abortion in Gibraltar

-Until recently, the British Overseas Territory of Gibraltar had the strictest prohibition on abortion in Europe.
+Abortion in Gibraltar is allowed up to 12 weeks if the woman's mental or physical health is at risk.
+Gibraltar also allows abortion later if the woman's life is at risk, to prevent "grave permanent" mental or physical injury, or there is a fatal fetal abnormality.

+Until 2021, the British Overseas Territory of Gibraltar had the strictest prohibition on abortion in Europe.
 Under Section 16 of the 2011 Crime Act, it stated that abortion in Gibraltar was punishable by life imprisonment including anyone assisting in the abortion.
 However, nobody was convicted of this crime in modern times.

-In 2021, the 2021 Gibraltar abortion referendum was held, asking the populace whether to legalize abortion.
+In 2021, the 2021 Gibraltar abortion referendum was held, asking the populace whether to legalise abortion via ratification of the Crimes (Amendment) Act 2019.
 It won the approval of 63% of voters.
-Under the new law, abortions will be allowed within 12 weeks of pregnancy, if continuation of pregnancy would be risky to the woman's mental or physical health, and afterwards, when fetuses have fatal physical defects.
+Under the new law, there are four conditions under which abortions are legalised: